18F/handbook/_pages/getting-started/tts-classes.md

 These classes will expose you to a variety of aspects of our organization, introduce you to the people involved, and create opportunities to ask questions.

 **Most of these classes are recommended, but optional** (with a few exceptions).
 If you have a conflicting team meeting or another commitment, prioritize that first!
-You can read the materials at your convenience or join the classes 2 weeks later.
+Most classes recur on a two-week cycle so you can always join the class 2 weeks later or read the materials at your convenience.

 **There is A LOT to take in over your first 1-3 months.** So take it all at your own pace, ask questions, and feel free to follow up with your class leads at any point — they’re happy to help.

 ## Curriculum

-This section provides an overview of each of the classes, broken into topics, followed by a [a calendar of the first two weeks of classes]({{site.baseurl}}/tts-classes/#calendar).
+This section provides an overview of each of the classes, broken into topics, followed by [a calendar]({{site.baseurl}}/tts-classes/#calendar) showing when classes are scheduled during each two-week cycle.

 ### Topics